karel-burda/timers/README.md

 `cmake -Bbuild -H. -DEXAMPLE:BOOL=OFF -DUNIT-TESTS:BOOL=ON`

+# Continuos Integration
+Continuos Integration is now being run OS X (clang 8.x) and Linux (gcc 5.x).

+The project is using free Travis services, so the CI process is (because of overhead) broken up into just 2 steps:
+* `example` -- perform cppcheck on example usage (including timers themselves), build on gcc 5.x, run example under the valgrind
+* `tests` -- perform cppcheck on unit tests (including timers), build tests on clang 8.x, run tests

 # Branch Model
 Project is using git workflow, this includes `master`, `develop`, feature (prefix `feature/`) and bug-fix (`bugfix/`) branches, and `release/` for stable releases.